Come on in to

 Interests: swimming, podcasting, helping seniors avoid scams, humour, loves technology, and getting lost.

 Originally from somewhere, Brad now works fulltime at peacekeeping.
+He, therefore, can't make all the meetings, but he is still one of us.

 Jack Nazaroff